Ché Café: UCSD administration clashes

 Despite the university's initial support for the co-ops at UCSD, the relationship between the university and student co-ops has been in decline, with recent improvements made through mediation since 2003.
 The Ché Café in particular has for a long time had a very strained relationship with the university, and as with the other co-ops, there have been numerous attempts made by the university to close the space.

 In the spring of 2000, UCSD attempted to close the space by changing the locks without members' consent, resulting in a lock-in by members and supporters.
-The UCSD administration cited as motivation a fight which occurred between two patrons at a show in which one was injured (though there has been much discrepancy as to what actually took place).
+The UCSD administration cited as motivation a fight that occurred between two patrons at a show in which one was injured (though there has been much discrepancy as to what actually took place).
 Following the lock-in, the university tried to force the Ché to hire security guards for every show, but it was later ruled that the university did not have such authority under the 1993 memorandum of understanding between the co-ops and the university.

 In 2002, the Ché agreed to sponsor the BURN! collective's web project, which was previously sponsored by the co-op bookstore Groundwork Books.
 BURN! was a directory of radical websites, mailing lists, and resources.
 The BURN! directory included links to the web pages of two entities designated by the United States Department of State as foreign terrorist organizations: the Marxist-Leninist Revolutionary Armed Forces of Colombia (FARC) and the Kurdish nationalist Kurdistan Workers' Party.
 The conservative student publication The California Review subsequently revealed the presence on the server of the Túpac Amaru Revolutionary Movement, which was similarly labeled as a terror group by the State Department.
 In 2004, the UCSD administration received a complaint about the link, accused the Ché Café core members of providing "material support" to the FARC in violation of the USA Patriot Act, and threatened disciplinary action.

-On October 21, 2014, the San Diego County Superior Court ruled in favor of UCSD's filing of eviction towards the cafe.
+On October 21, 2014, the San Diego County Superior Court ruled in favor of UCSD's filing of eviction against the cafe.
 Ché Café was issued a notice it had to leave the premises within five days.
 The reasoning for the eviction claimed by the university related to unsubstantiated safety issues.
 Following this decision UCSD served the venue with an eviction notice on March 17, 2015.
 The Ché Café was under 24/7 student-led occupation after this date, defying the court order.
 In July 2015, supporters of the Ché Café met with UCSD Chancellor Pradeep Khosla, and following this, the university announced a 45-day stay of eviction and agreed to fund a professional inspection of the building to assess any necessary repairs and maintenance.

 They later signed a new lease agreement following renovations in 2017.
 It would not be until 2018 that the Cafe would finish its renovation and reopen as a venue.